iamusmankhan101/optimuslisting/README.md

-# Form Application
+# Property Listing Application

-A full-stack form application with React frontend and serverless backend using Neon database.
+A full-stack property listing management system with React frontend and serverless backend using Neon database.

 ## Setup Instructions